m1k3f/RssMedia/Notes.md

 - ~~Sort feed links alphabetically~~
 - Remove all feeds button & modal: modal to verify delete
 - Save feeds to file button: file in OPML format
-- Add Home button to article controls
+- Add Home button to article controls that links to baseUrl
 - Show spinner when articles are loading
 - ~~Fade in feedbar feedlinks on load & refresh~~
 - When no feeds saved, show centered Add button with description; on first feed save, animate feedbar expand and fade out centered add button